3 officers plead not guilty in Black man's restraint death

 SEATTLE (AP) — Five weeks after ex-Minneapolis policeman Derek Chauvin was convicted of murdering George Floyd, three Washington state police officers pleaded not guilty Friday in the death of Manuel Ellis, another Black man who pleaded for breath under an officer’s knee.

+Tacoma police officers Christopher Burbank, Matthew Collins and Timothy Rankine appeared in orange jumpsuits by video conference from the Pierce County Jail as Superior Court Judge Michael Schwartz set bail at $100,000 for each of them.

-Washington Attorney General Bob Ferguson charged Tacoma officers Christopher Burbank and Matthew Collins, who are both white, with second-degree murder Thursday after witnesses reported that they attacked Ellis without provocation.
+Washington Attorney General Bob Ferguson charged Burbank and Collins, who are white, with second-degree murder Thursday after witnesses reported that they attacked Ellis without provocation.

 Timothy Rankine, who is Asian, faces a charge of first-degree manslaughter.
-He is accused of kneeling on Ellis' back and shoulder as he died from a lack of oxygen, according to a probable cause statement filed in Pierce County Superior Court.
+He is accused of kneeling on Ellis’ back and shoulder as he repeatedly told them he couldn't breathe, according to a probable cause statement filed in Pierce County Superior Court.

-All three pleaded not guilty at initial court appearances, with a judge setting bail at $100,000 each.
-Special assistant attorney general Patty Eakes, representing the state, asked for bail to be set at $1 million, citing the severity of the charges, but defense attorneys argued that their clients had no criminal history and posed no risk of flight or danger to the community.
+Special assistant attorney general Patty Eakes, representing the state, asked for bail to be set at $1 million, citing the severity of the charges.
+But defense attorneys argued that their clients had no criminal history, turned themselves in, and posed no risk of flight or danger to the community.

+“There’s nothing to suggest he’s ever going to commit a crime — he didn’t commit this crime,” Burbank’s attorney, Wayne Fricke, told the judge.
+“If these guys were going to run — and he, specifically — that would have occurred in the last 14 months.”

 Ellis, 33, died on March 3, 2020 — Tasered, handcuffed and hogtied, with his face covered by a spit hood — just weeks before George Floyd’s death triggered a nationwide reckoning on race and policing.

-The Pierce County medical examiner called Ellis’ death a homicide due to a lack of oxygen caused by restraint, with an enlarged heart and methamphetamine intoxication as contributing factors.
+The Pierce County medical examiner called Ellis’ death a homicide because of a lack of oxygen caused by restraint, with an enlarged heart and methamphetamine intoxication as contributing factors.

 The death made Ellis’ name synonymous with pleas for justice at protests in the Pacific Northwest.
 His final words — “I can’t breathe, sir!” — were captured by a home security camera, as was the retort from one of the officers: “Shut the (expletive) up, man.”

-“Ellis was not fighting back,” the probable cause statement said, citing video recorded by three witnesses.
+“Ellis was not fighting back,” the probable cause statement said, citing video recorded by witnesses.

-The case marks the first time the attorney general’s office has charged police officers with unlawful use of deadly force.

-Five Tacoma officers have been on paid home leave pending the charging decision, and Ferguson said the investigation is continuing.

 The officers cast Ellis as the aggressor, saying he punched the window of their cruiser and attacked them as they got out, according to statements from other officers cited in the charging documents.